Muhamed-Shillua/CPP-Problem-Solving/Problems/Notes.md

 	- Function design was clean and modular
 	- Could be improved by optimizing the loop up to sqrt(N)
 	- No bugs or confusion, logic was straightforward
+---
+## Problem 3 - Perfect Number Check
+	- Checked if the number is perfect by calculating the sum of its divisors
+	- Used an `enum` to define Perfect and NotPerfect statuses
+	- Optimized the divisor check by looping up to Number / 2
+	- Displayed the result in a clean and readable format
+	- Could be optimized further using the fact that divisors come in pairs (sum of divisors optimization)
+	- Used `auto` for automatic type deduction and `const` for immutability
+	- No issues encountered during the implementation